davemasilungan/bloom-valley/README.md

-# SOPHIA.COM Introduction to Web Development
+#Introduction to Web Development

-# UNIT 3 Touchstone 3: Develop a Functional Website
+# :boom::boom::boom: UNIT 3 Touchstone 3: Develop a Functional Website :boom::boom::boom:

-# REQUIREMENTS:
+# :rocket: REQUIREMENTS:

 ## All the pages should contain a header and a footer section, where the following requirements should be met: